 Washing machine notifications

-So in order to save my marriage from the impending doom, and make some extra bucks from affiliated sales (which also saves my marriage from the impending
+I don’t want to set anything, just put the washing in, start the washing machine and get notified on my prefered devices once the washing is done.
+To save my marriage from the impending doom, and make some extra bucks from affiliate sales (which also saves my marriage from the impending

 Sonoff POW R2 and washing machine notifications

 None of the required functions is really available in the off the shelf version of the device so I’m going to flash Tasmota firmware on it.
 This way, I can do whatever I want with the data coming from the Sonoff POW R2.

 The unique ability of the Sonoff POW R2 is to share information about the power used by the device connected via Sonoff.
 I’m able to tell when the washing machine is operational, and when is no longer washing.
 All I have to do at this point is to dress it up with some logic to create the washing machine notifications.
 No modifications needed to the washing machine!

 Just make sure to check the power ratings for your washing machine.
 This Sonoff POW R2 can handle 15A with 3500W of power – I’m on the safe side as my washing machine is rated for 2000W.

 If you are clever enough, you can splice the cable from a short extension instead of cutting the power cord.
 This way your “dumb” washing machine remains intact and gets all the smart features.

 You know by now, I love NodeRED.
 You can argue how cool is Home Assistant all day, but you won’t come close to what you can achieve with NodeRED.
 I have a series for beginners if you are ready to make the jump.

 I’m actually going to reuse an idea I had for my 3D Printer notifications.
 I calculated the power consumption before, there is no point in reinventing the wheel.
 Time to modify it.